kettek/treefiddy/README.md

       * Rename a file
     * remove
       * Remove a file
-    * Otherwise could be called "commands".
-These are functions that tie a keyword to an action, such as "edit" opening the selected/clicked file in your $EDITOR, or "open" opening using xdg-open.
   * Actions
     * Change what edict a mouse click does or the enter key over a file.
   * Binds